jonhare/COMP3204/cw/c6223_coursework1.md

  * [BoofCV](http://boofcv.org)

 ##Questions
-If you have any problems/questions then [email](mailto:jsh2@ecs.soton.ac.uk) or speak to [Jon](http://ecs.soton.ac.uk/people/jsh2), either in his office, or in one of the drop-in sessions in the UG-lab we'll run during the course.
+If you have any problems/questions then [email](mailto:jsh2@ecs.soton.ac.uk) or speak to [Jon](http://ecs.soton.ac.uk/people/jsh2), either in his office, or in one of the drop-in sessions in the Zepler labs we'll run during the course.